Movatterモバイル変換

 Main article:2025 Missouri redistricting

-However, in Missouri, GovernorMike Kehoe announced a special session on August 29, 2025, to redraw the state's congressional districts and placeKansas City DemocratEmanuel Cleaver in a much more Republican-leaning district.[22]
+On August 29, 2025, GovernorMike Kehoe announced a special session to redraw the state's congressional districts and placeKansas City DemocratEmanuel Cleaver in a much more Republican-leaning district.[29]
 TheMissouri House of Representatives voted to advance the new map that would give Republicans another seat, which was approved in theMissouri Senate, where it also advanced.
-The new map was signed into law by Kehoe on September 28.[23]
+The new map was signed into law by Kehoe on September 28.[30]

 North Carolina

-In October, North Carolina Republicans led in the state legislature.Destin Hall andPhil Berger introduced a plan to redraw North Carolina's congressional map to makeDon Davis's seat much more Republican, allowing Republicans to net gain a seat in their state.
-The measure passed both theState House andState Senate and became law, as it did not require Democratic governorJosh Stein's signature.[24]
+In October, North Carolina Republicans led in the state legislature.Destin Hall andPhil Berger introduced a plan to redraw North Carolina's congressional map to makeDon Davis's seat more favorable to Republicans in the hopes of increasing the party's chances of picking up the seat.
+The measure passed both theState House andState Senate and became law, as it did not require Democratic governorJosh Stein's signature.[31]
+On November 26, a panel of three federal judges issued a ruling allowing the use of the map.[32]

 Utah